daslicht/Tour-of-Heroes/README.md

 Enum      | `ng g enum my-new-enum`
 Module    | `ng g module my-module`

-The code is based on the [Angular 2 TypeScript, Tour-of-Heroes Tutorial]https://angular.io/docs/ts/latest/tutorial/

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.